vardius/vardius.github.io/_posts/2020-10-15-customize-http-client.md

 We have learned today how to take advantage of Go's [http.Client](https://golang.org/pkg/net/http/#Client) and leverage [http.RoundTripper](https://golang.org/pkg/net/http/#RoundTripper) to apply custom logic to our customized HTTP client.

-With the help of code snippets presented in this post, I hope you have grasped the idea of how to create application HTTP client and, for example apply custom logic.
+With the help of code snippets presented in this post, I hope you have grasped the idea of how to customize HTTP client and apply custom, service specific logic.
 If the API provider would return header with a retry delay time would you be able to add rate limit logic?
 Try to do it yourself, if you need help leave a comment and lets play in Go's playground.